 Once connected you can easily change parameter positions by drag and drop.
 Simply pick a parameter from the right side and drop it on a display position.
 Changes come into effect immediately but you need to press SAVE to make them permanent.

 When oil pressure gets too low or coolant temperature is too high it will start flashing on the dash to alert the driver.
 Most parameters have such configurable warning level.
-To set up right click the parameter on the list and enter the threshold value.
+To set up right click the parameter on the list, enter the threshold value and press enter.

 Shift light LEDs

 The LEDs on the top show RPM.
-To work the dash needs to know the RPM which can be picked up from the ECU via CAN bus or serial port or tacho signal can be applied on the RPM wire going into the dash.
+For this to work, the dash needs to know the RPM which can be picked up from the ECU via CAN bus or serial port or tacho signal can be applied on the RPM wire going into the dash.
 Its best to place the RPM parameter in the bottom right box to confirm it is reading RPM correctly.

-- Right click on the RPM and enter 6800 - this is when all LEDs will start flashing encouriging you to change gear.
+- Right click on RPM and enter 6800 - this is when all LEDs will start flashing, indicating that you should change gear.
+Press enter.

 These are example values - set them according to your preference.

 When the RPM signal is coming from tachometer or ignition coil signal wire or injector negative initially the RPM reading might be wrong.
 To correct this start the engine while connected to the Dash and confirm RPM is showing something although it might be wrong.